metaesque/meta/README.md

      or
         var item : map = {'a': 1, 'b': 2};

+- NamespaceConstruct.expandMeta() needs updating so that each namespace has an 'id' with not dots in it.
+The code in NamespaceConstruct.createImplicitParents() was designed for use in the namespace initializer, but similar code can be crafter for expandMeta.
+   - start with the test namespace, which is being created within expandMeta (instead of creating a namespace with multi-dots, create individual namespaces).
+   - once the test namespace is working properly, move on to updating the user namespace, which is a bit more subtle because it already exists.

+- Statement level support!!
+  - recursive loading of dependency classes
+  - proper initialization of symbol tables

 - Implement the 'simplex' attribute type
    - used for block-valued attributes that are of type 'simple' when the selector is a baselang, and are of type 'complex' when the selector is '*'.

+- Define metax.error, a namespace consisting solely of exception classes.
+   - each exception class should inherit from appropriate baselang classes where possible.
+   - each should be clearly documented with when it should be raised
+   - all code in the Meta implementation should use these classes.

 - Support aliases on primary attributes (e.g. 'arg' for 'flag')